ilarne/live-manager-search/README.md

 1. Run the backend server: ```$json-server db.json --port 3001```

-(N.B. the development version of the app requires the use of port 3001 for the backend server.
-If this is already in use please kill the process.
+*(N.B. the development version of the app requires the use of port 3001 for the backend server.
+If this is already in use please kill the process)*

 2. Build css: `npm run build-css`

 3. Start app: `npm start`

-(N.B. this development version of the app requires the use of port 3000  for the app as the tests point to this URL.
-If this is already in use please kill the process.
+*(N.B. this development version of the app requires the use of port 3000  for the app as the tests point to this URL.
+If this is already in use please kill the process)*

 4. Integration tests: `node_modules/.bin/cypress open`
 (N.B. requires application and backend server to be running)